craftyjs/craftyjs.github.com/tutorial/getting-started/how-crafty-works.md

 # A simple game of pong

-With these simple building blocks you can create a game of two player pong complete with paddles and scoreboard in some 50 lines of javascript!
+With these simple building blocks you can create a game of two player pong complete with paddles and scoreboard in about 50 lines of javascript!

 {% highlight javascript %}
 Crafty.init(600, 300);